agozillon/point-free/README.md

 This project needs to be compiled in conjunction with the Clang/LLVM compiler (https://github.com/llvm-mirror/clang & https://github.com/llvm-mirror/llvm).

-If you follow the steps provided in Clangs "Getting Started" tutorial (https://clang.llvm.org/get_started.html) then you simply need to copy the contents of this repository into the Tools/Extra directory of the Clang project (The Extra directory is an optional directory of Clang, Step 4 of Clangs "Getting Started" gives direction on where to place it).
-However, I wouldn't recommend overwriting Clangs existing CMakeLists file with the one from this repository, instead copy the relevant instructions into the file from the Clang repository.
+If you follow the steps provided in Clang's "Getting Started" tutorial (https://clang.llvm.org/get_started.html) then you simply need to copy the contents of this repository into the Tools/Extra directory of the Clang project (the Extra directory is an optional directory of Clang, Step 4 of Clangs "Getting Started" gives direction on where to place it).
+Rather than overwrite Clang's existing CMakeLists.txt file with the one from this repository, instead copy the relevant instructions into the file from the Clang repository.

-Once the Point-Free folder is in the correct place and your on Step 7 of Clangs "Getting Started" tutorial you must add a few additional compile flags when invoking cmake (namely runtime type information and exception handling):
+Once the Point-Free folder is in the correct place and you're on Step 7 of Clangs "Getting Started" tutorial you must add a few additional compile flags when invoking CMake (namely runtime type information and exception handling):

 ```
 cmake -DLLVM_ENABLE_RTTI:BOOL=TRUE -DLLVM_ENABLE_EH:BOOL=TRUE ../llvm
 ```

 Afterwards you can simply invoke:

 ```
 make point-free
 ```

 instead of:

 ```
 make clang
 ```